enricguaus/MAI/supervAIsed/README.md

-# supervAIsed
+#supervAIsed

-Pure data sketcher for supervised machine learning
+Pure Data sketches for supervised machine learning

+*This code is in development stage*